jdashley27/frontend-nanodegree-resume/README.md

 I've updated the CSS on the page to add diversity in it's design, as-well-as a menu navigation that is fixed to the top.
 The page isn't very responsive, as I didn't change the framework and wanted to focus primarily on working with the JSON objects.

 These projects have been great, and I'm looking forward to starting on Project 3....

+##Update

+I've updated the file, and moved all of the functions to be encapsulated within their respective object.
+All of the initiation calls were also moved into their respective objects.